-The European Commission, on behalf of the EU, has today approved the disbursement of €30 million in Macro-Financial Assistance to the Republic of Moldova.
+The European Commission, on behalf of the EU, has today approved the disbursement of €30 million in macro-financial assistance (MFA) to the Republic of Moldova.

-MFA programmes are part of the EU's wider engagement with neighbouring countries and are intended as an exceptional EU crisis response instrument.
+MFA operations are part of the EU's wider engagement with neighbouring countries and are intended as an exceptional EU crisis response instrument.
 They are available to EU neighbouring countries experiencing severe balance-of-payments problems.

 For more information

 More information on EU relations with the Republic of Moldova